struloeff/Savvy/README.md

 ## Installation
 1. Clone the repository or download the source code.
 2. Make sure you have Python installed (Version 3.11 recommended).
+3. If you're on windows run setup.bat, if not then you can manually install the dependencies.
-3. Run main.py to launch the application.
+4. Run main.pyw to launch the application.

 ## Features
 - **Add Income/Expense Transactions**: Easily add income or expense transactions, categorize them, and see the updated balance.